jennywohlfahrtstaetter/portfolio-website-jekyll/privacy.md

 Calendly's privacy policy applies to the data collected through their platform, and you can review it on their website for more details on how your information is handled.
 By using Calendly, you consent to the processing of your data in accordance with their [Privacy Policy](https://calendly.com/legal/privacy-notice){:target="_blank"} and on [Terms and Conditions](https://calendly.com/legal){:target="_blank"}.

+#### Google Fonts

+This website uses so-called Google Fonts provided by Google to ensure a consistent display of typefaces.
+When you access a page, your browser downloads the required fonts into its cache in order to display texts and fonts correctly.

+For this purpose, the browser you are using must establish a connection to Google's servers.
+Through this connection, Google becomes aware that this website was accessed via your IP address.
+The use of Google Fonts is based on Article 6(1)(f) of the GDPR.
+The website operator has a legitimate interest in the uniform display of typography on the website.
+If appropriate consent has been obtained, processing will take place solely on the basis of Article 6(1)(a) of the GDPR and § 25(1) of the TTDSG, insofar as the consent covers the storage of cookies or access to information on the user's device (e.g., device fingerprinting) as defined by the TTDSG.
+Consent can be revoked at any time.

+If your browser does not support Google Fonts, a default font installed on your computer will be used.

+For more information about Google Fonts, please visit https://developers.google.com/fonts/faq and refer to Google's Privacy Policy: https://policies.google.com/privacy?hl=de.

+The company is certified under the "EU-US Data Privacy Framework" (DPF).
+The DPF is an agreement between the European Union and the USA that aims to ensure compliance with European data protection standards in data processing in the USA.
+Every company certified under the DPF commits to adhering to these data protection standards.
+For further information, please refer to the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active.

 <hr>

 # Datenschutzerklärung